johnmartindev/threejs-journey/study-notes.md

 - Leva is still under development by PMNDRS, so could change a lot in the coming years.
 - To help with organisation, we should use folders within the Leva UI.
 - "r3f-perf" helps with monitoring.
 We could still use "Stat.js", but this is a more advanced solution.

+## ## 7.6.1.
+Models in React Three Fiber

+- We load models into R3F with `useLoader` in conjunction with `GLTFLoader`
+- As we've done previously, we can import models that are DRACO compressed for better optimisation
+- To use DRACO in the loader, we must use `DRACOLoader`, set its decoder path, and set it on the loader.
+- If we're using bigger models, we should simulate them loading on slow bandwidth with network throttling.
+- To simulate network throttling, use dev tools on Chrome and activate it under the network tab (disable cache).
+- 100Mbit/s is a suitable connection speed for testing.
+It simulates the experience of users on slower connections.
+- If we see a blank screen for a second or two before the scene loads, we may need to consider "lazy loading".
+- Lazy loading allows us to individually load assets like models, so the rest of the experience isn't help up.
+- Lazy loading also allows fallback components that appear until the bigger asset has loaded in.
+- We use lazy loading by wrapping elements in the `<Suspense></Suspense>` tag.
+- Preloading is also available in R3F with `useGLTF.preload('./somemodel.glb')`.
+- To break up a model into distinct meshes that can be manipulated individually, we can use GLTF=>RF3.
+- There's a command tool to generate code for this, but an online tool that's even simpler: https://gltf.pmnd.rs